cmclellen/AzurePrivateEndpointInDetail/README.md

 1. NSG: Tied to the NIC

 ### Findings
-1. Ran the command `nslookup stmypedevaue.blob.core.windows.net` and it yielded the public IP `20.38.113.100` of the Blob service
+1. Ran the command `nslookup -debug stmypedevaue.blob.core.windows.net` and it yielded the public IP `20.38.113.100` of the Blob service
 ```
     ->  stmypedevaue.blob.core.windows.net
         canonical name = blob.syd27prdstr01a.store.core.windows.net.